Serpent Tongue: Chapter Twenty-Six: The Price of Control

 That was an even worse idea, because the light seemed to explode in her face like a flash bomb and all Hope wanted to do was curl up in her room with the windows boarded up and all her blankets over her head…probably a cool cloth over her eyes, because holy fuck was that hurting like a bitch!

 And it would be just her luck that Hope half-blinded by pain saw someone appear to meld out of the shadows.

 Her first thought was Thanatos (which made her angry), but then she realized this figure was nothing like Thanatos (which made her confused).

-They looked rather…normal.
-Jeans, a hoodie, but the hood fell far too low, effectively hiding the eyes from view, skin a golden-brown, like they'd been blessed by Helios or some other sun god.
+They looked rather…normal, well, mostly.
+There was a headscarf over their head, the material falling low enough to effectively hide the eyes from view, but not their skin, a golden-brown, like they'd been blessed by Helios or some other sun god, and they were wearing some sort of loose tunic that was longer and looser with trousers beneath to match the color and material.
 But they radiated enough power to take Hope's breath away and make her think immediately that whoever stood before her was neither human nor common, but something else entirely.

 "Elpis Slytherin," their voice was rich and Hope's ears rang, though she was sure that was just a side effect from her spellwork, "my name is Ahn.
 We're long overdue for a chat."